slowlane112/Esp32-Game-and-Watch/gandw_cardputer/README.md

 Supports 26 single screen Game and Watch games.<br>
 Use the left and right arrow keys in the menu to select a game, then press Ok to start the game.<br>
-You can return to the menu by pressing reset.
+You can return to the menu by pressing and holding the backspace key or pressing the cardputers reset button.

 # Buttons